sireum/transpilers/cli/jvm/src/test/scala/readme.md

   [CLion](https://www.jetbrains.com/clion/) IDE for C/C++; for example, it was used to develop [ext.c](src/c/ext/ext.c).

-## Natively Running on Unix-like Host
+## Natively Running The Simulation on Unix-like Host

 ### macOS